city-scape/CityScape_Raw_Data_Decoder/README.md

 decompress.cs : source code of decompress.exe.

+decompress.py : Python equivalent of decompress.exe (if you prefer Python).

 protobuf-windows-build(full).zip: protobuf binary, with max file size = 512M, for Windows 7 or higher.

 protoc.exe : protobuffer compiler (for Windows).
 Can be used to decode a protobuffer database file and generate a human-readable text file.
 Max file size = 512MB (Use Python based parser for larger files).